 Since the Battery was just forming, Alden probably had some free time between training and duties at the Fort.
-It is doubtful Alden was bored during this time as a marriage certificate dated December 18, 1861 appears showing that he married Elizabeth Bidel of Wright County,

-Minnesota.
-He may not have told Eva or his sister about this marriage as Eva remained with her aunt.
+It is doubtful Alden was bored during this time as a marriage certificate dated December 18, 1861, appears showing that he married Elizabeth Bidel of Wright County, Minnesota.
+He may not have told Eva or his sister about his marriage as Eva remained with her aunt.
 Eva remembered going to Fort Snelling to see her father go off to the war.

 Alden did go south with the Battery in April of 1862, but by May, he was sick and suffering.
-He did not improve and on November 15, 1862 he was discharged for dysentery and diarrhea.
-Alden blamed his illness on the long marches in the heat and on the climate of the south.
+He did not improve and on November 15, 1862, he was discharged for dysentery and diarrhea.
+Alden blamed his illness on the long marches in the stated that her mother had not ever mar her, nor had she applied for a divorce.
+A father.
+Records do not indicate whether anything from the Pension Department.

+heat and on the climate of the south.
 His discharge noted Alden had not been fit for duty since the end of May, but with due care he might be able to recover his health.